INGEOTEC/NLP-Course/topics/02TextProcessing.md

 At this point, let us define a word as a sequence of characters bounded by a space - this is a shallow definition; however, it is suitable for most words written in Latin languages and English.

-## Frequency of words
+## Frequency of the words

-The frequency of words in a document can be computed using a dictionary.
+The frequency of the words in a document can be computed using a dictionary.
 A dictionary is a data structure that associates a keyword with a value.
 The following code uses a dictionary (variable `word`) to count the word frequencies of texts stored in a JSON format, each one per line.
 It uses the function `tweet_iterator` that iterates over the file, scanning one line at a time and converting the JSON into a dictionary where the keyword text contains the text.

 ```python
 from microtc.utils import tweet_iterator